Skip to content

 A second benefit is when the app have large assets who change rarely, like images or videos, compare to zipped JS files it will be downloaded only once.

-Differential updates in Capgo are handled by the Capgo plugin installed in your app.
-When you upload a new version of your app using the --partial flag, Capgo does the following:
+Delta (manifest) updates in Capgo are handled by the Capgo plugin installed in your app.
+When you upload a new version of your app using the --delta flag, Capgo does the following:

 1. Each file in your build is uploaded individually